dlwh/epic/README.md

 ## Introduction

 Chalk is a library for natural language processing (NLP).
 It was based on the [OpenNLP](http://opennlp.apache.org/) library, but is now transitioning to incorporate breeze.process instead.
-In fact, this version (1.1.3) is just a shell that is ready to receive code from breeze.process.
+In fact, this last version (1.1.3) is just a shell that is ready to receive code from breeze.process.
 There won't even be a Maven dependency published.

 The name Chalk comes from the name given to one of Jason's son's stuffed elephants.
 "Chalk" obviously has a great connection to writing (and thus text processing).
 Of course, it also follows the what-your-kid-called-his-elephant naming convention precedent established with Hadoop. :)